ansible/ansible/docsite/latest/rst/developing_modules.rst

 Ansible modules are reusable units of magic that can be used by the Ansible API, or by the `ansible` or `ansible-playbook` programs.

+See :doc:`modules` for a list of various ones developed in core.

 Modules can be written in any language and are found in the path specified by `ANSIBLE_LIBRARY` or the ``--module-path`` command line option.

+Should you develop an interesting Ansible module, consider sending a pull request to the `github project <http://github.com/ansible/ansible>`_ to see about getting your module included in the core project.

 .. contents::
    :depth: 2

 .. _module_dev_tutorial:

 Tutorial
 ````````

-Let's build a module to get and set the system time.
+Let's build a very-basic module to get and set the system time.
 For starters, let's build
 a module that just outputs the current time.

 We are going to use Python here but any language is possible.
 Only File I/O and outputing to standard